 What a fascinating year 2020 was.
 The year of perfect vision demanded that we look deeper and make the unconscious conscious.
 The quarantines, racial tensions, political tensions & discussions about the colonizer mentality have triggered many of us into a reactionary state where fight or flight impedes our logical thinking.
 Regardless of demographic or political affiliation, most Americans are still on edge from the 2020 shit show of clashing ideas and cultures.

 The majority of us have outsourced some part of our thinking skills to the institutions we created, so now that faith is lost in the "faceless others" we depend on, we feel handicapped, vulnerable and paranoid.
 Skepticism has morphed to such profound mistrust that it cannot simply be cured with facts/information.
 There's trauma involved now and new information now must pass through a foggy, emotional lens.
 A little skepticism is healthy, but even better than mere skepticism is an informed population with critical thinking skills and the ability to identify truth for themselves.
 So what is truth and why do we struggle so much with this concept that dominates most of our lives?
-Unfortunately there is no simple, satisfactory definition of ‘truth”.
-There are “theories of truth”, and their varying definitions go a little like this:
+THE BAD NEWS Unfortunately there is no simple, satisfactory definition of ‘truth”, it's definition depends on the context with which it's being used.
+There are “theories of truth” though, and their varying definitions go a little like this:

 The Coherence theory of truth defines truth as the facts from all angles combined into a unified perspective.
 Each individual perspective must fit perfectly into a larger system to be considered true.
-This breaks down when you acknowledge the existence of paradoxes, or the effectiveness and inconsistency of Newtonian & Quantum physics.
+This breaks down when we acknowledge the existence of paradoxes, or the effectiveness and inconsistency of Newtonian & Quantum physics.
+It's likely that paradox/contradictions are only symptoms of limited 3-D perspective, but we still can't prove it.
+It can't be proven as "truth".

 We as a species are curious, creative and destructive.
 We want to understand and change our world just as we want to understand and change ourselves, and sadly each other.
 So invigorated by ideas, the homo-sapiens excitement over knowledge may be more zealous than we realize.
-We are so confident in our ability to recognize truth and like dedicated little martyrs we attempt to bring this "truth" and "progress" to our fellow humans.
+It is homo sapiens holy grail.
+We are overly confident in our ability to recognize truth and like dedicated little martyrs we attempt to bring this "truth" and "progress" to our fellow humans.
 We see this behavior in the religious communities, intellectual communities, new age communities, etc. It's human.

 The Colonizer mentality is the arrogance that assumes a superior position and forces its perspective.
 It knows it can't accomplish its goals without your support (or compliance) so it works to gather that support.
 On a fundamental level, it's simply the urge to gather allies because we recognize that those around us do not always share our “truth”.
-This is where the thread of dominance and superiority gets pulled tight because this mentality often produces statements like, "People like YOU are what's wrong with this world".
+This is where the thread of dominance and superiority gets pulled tight because this mentality produces thoughts such as, "People like YOU are what's wrong with this world".

-It's a rare person who is able to listen to disparate opinions without attempting to change them.
-More often than not the urge to be right supersedes the urge to understand.
+It's a rare person who is able to listen to disparate opinions without attempting to change or "enlighten" them.
+More often than not, the urge to be right supersedes the urge to understand.
 We might as well say, "You should change so that I don't have to”.

 Personally, I think the really important question in all of this is not what is "true", but why do we feel such a deep need of this illusive concept of truth?
 To feel secure?
-To learn about, anticipate and change our world?
+To learn about, anticipate and change our world...to feel more secure?
 To feel justified in dominating one another in the name of truth or progress?
+Why do you seek truth?
 Probably some or all of the above.
 In extreme cases, it could even stem from our apex predator nature which constantly asks, "Who shall be greatest?”.

 In the 1950's a study was conducted on a group of Macaca fuscata monkeys that accidentally discovered how quickly(and unintentionally) useful ideas spread throughout a population.
 The youngest of these Japanese monkeys learned to wash the sand off her food and this useful knowledge spread throughout the group until the Alpha monkey was the last one with sand in his teeth.
 The one most concerned with superiority and domination was the last to let down his guard and actually learn something new.